iadithya10/INVENTORY-SALES-MANAGEMENT-DASHBOARD/README.md

 ✔ Designed with modular architecture similar to real enterprise applications

-This project demonstrates skills in REST APIs, UI development, routing, services, and database interaction, suitable for interviews and practical work
+This project demonstrates skills in REST APIs, UI development, routing, services, and database interaction, suitable for interviews and practical work.